paich64/C64MEGA65/tests/README.md

 Add the PLA test

+Add a test for the mouse and the paddles

 @@@-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#
 @REMOVE THIS FROM THE C64 tests documentation when done.
 This is just an internal reminder for making sure that the MiSTer2MEGA65 framework release